markeyser/cookiecutter-collabora/docs/index.md

     - :octicons-tools-16: [Python Scripting for Data Conversion](how-to-guides/data-conversion-from-xlsx-to-csv.md) - Detailed Python functions for converting data between XLSX and CSV formats, tailored for machine learning experts working on NLP projects.
     - :octicons-tools-16: [Project Data Management Practices](how-to-guides/data_management_practices.md) - Best practices for organizing and managing project data, including folder structure, naming conventions, and centralized data repository usage.
     - :octicons-tools-16: [Using Code Tags](how-to-guides/using-code-tags.md) - A practical guide on why and how to use code tags in ML/AI projects, leveraging VS Code extensions to enhance code readability and collaboration.
+    - :octicons-tasklist-16: [Using TODO Tree with Code Tags](how-to-guides/using-todo-tree-with-code-tags.md) - A guide on how to effectively use the TODO Tree VS Code extension in combination with code tags to manage tasks and comments in your codebase.

 ??? custom "Python Code Quality Tools"
     - :octicons-tools-16: [Formatting Your Code with Black](tutorials/black-formatter.md) - A comprehensive guide on using Black to format Python code, ensuring consistency and readability across your codebase.